Anthony Rizzo Player Props: Yankees vs. Mariners

-The New York Yankees, including Anthony Rizzo (.108 slugging percentage in past 10 games, including no homers), battle starter George Kirby and the Seattle Mariners at Yankee Stadium, Tuesday at 7:05 PM ET.
+The New York Yankees, including Anthony Rizzo (.237 slugging percentage in past 10 games, including zero home run), take on starter Luis Castillo and the Seattle Mariners at Yankee Stadium, Wednesday at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Red Sox.
+In his most recent appearance, he collected two extra-base hits (3-for-4 with two doubles and an RBI) against the Mariners.

 Anthony Rizzo Game Info & Props vs. the Mariners